Ugears Tower Windmill

 This Ugears model designed in Victorian steam-punk skeleton style is based on a prototype from Chesterton.
 When spinning rapidly, the aerodynamic twist sails create a fairly strong wind.
 It also can work the other way around: air blowing at the sails will make them spin.
 Use a fan to demonstrate to your kids how real windmills operate.
 A double planetary gear reducer with differently shaped gears provides the necessary speed.

 The model is powered by a removable rubber band motor.
-Once the motor is removed, the Windmill can work in a manual mode that allows you to observe and examine the fascinating complex mechanism in detail.
+With the motor removed, the windmill works in manual mode allowing you to observe the fascinatingly complex mechanism in detail.

-While taking origin from the English prototype, the Ugears model also addresses the Spanish classic: the Tower Windmill comes with the figures of the Ingenious Nobleman Don Quixote and his quirky companion Sancho Panza.
+While drawing inspiration from England, the Ugears model also celebrates the Spanish classic Don Quixote - including the figures of the ingenious nobleman Don Quixote himself, and his quirky companion Sancho Panza.

 Number of components: 585

 We deliver our bicycles all over Aotearoa New Zealand ourselves for a few reasons; we like to ensure your bicycle arrives in perfect condition and we also want you to be able to ride it immediately.
 We set your seat and handlebar height so you can ride comfortably and we listen and respond to any questions you have.
 We like to ensure we are minimising our fuel use and pollution so we like to schedule the most efficient delivery plan possible.
 That’s why it may take a month or two to get your bicycle to you.
 Please check our Delivery page for more information and to view our next scheduled delivery to your area.